Why choose Lake Orta for a getaway in Italy?

 When to visit Lake Orta?

 The best periods are from May to June and from September to October.
 Summer is busier but the atmosphere remains pleasant.
-In winter, the lake is very calm, almost mystical.
+In winter, the lake is very quiet, almost mystical.

 How to get to Lake Orta?

 From Milan, allow about 1h30 by car.
-The train to Domodossola or Novara and then a shuttle also provide easy access.
+The train to Domodossola or Novara followed by a shuttle also allows easy access.
 Regional buses serve the main towns around the lake.

 Where to stay around the lake?

 Orta San Giulio offers several charming hotels with lake views.
-Other options include bed and breakfasts in Miasino, vacation rentals in Gozzano, or well-equipped campsites on the west shore.
+Other options include guest rooms in Miasino, vacation rentals in Gozzano, or well-equipped campgrounds on the west shore.

 Comparative table of accommodation types: prices, amenities, atmosphere